 We’ve also compared the same 66-mile journey to the similarly-sized VW Golf GTE plug-in hybrid:

 VW Golf GTE commute cost: £7.66

-Compared to the Parkers’ Toyota C-HR hybrid (non plug-in), you’ll find the following running costs:
+Compared to the Parkers’ Toyota C-HR hybrid (a non plug-in hybrid), you’ll find the following running costs:

 Toyota C-HR hybrid cost per mile: 13.4p

 The above suggests that when it comes to hybrids, an electric car is around 50 per cent cheaper.
 But interestingly, when comparing the running costs of a diesel or petrol car, you’ll find less of a difference.